BindaCMS/binda/README.md

 ## Customize maintenance appeareance

-The maintenance view is made by a single file: `app/views/layouts/maintenance.html.erb`.
+The maintenance mode is controlled by the `app/controllers/maintenance_controller.rb` which renders a single view: `app/views/layouts/maintenance.html.erb`.
 You can do whatever you like with it.

 To change appereance and behaviour of the page add your styles to `app/assets/stylesheets/maintenance.scss` and your scripts to `app/assets/javascript/maintenance.js`.
 These are manifest files so if you need jQuery for example, you just need to add `//= jquery` at the top of `maintenance.js` file.